cybik/tk-quanta-baseline/doc/QUANTA_INTERFACES.md

 # Eluktronics Prometheus XVI data

-The following information is what the quanta_interfaces.h and eluk-led files are basing themselves on to attempt interaction with the WMI interface.
+The following information is what the `quanta_interfaces.h` and `eluk-*` files are basing themselves on to attempt interaction with the WMI interface.
 This has been documented as a reference point.

 ## Hey this looks legit

-It is **NOT**.
+It is **EXTREMELY NOT**.
 This data is the result of sleuthing and sniffing around personally; @cybik (the author of the Eluktronics integration at this time) is not related to Eluktronics in any way, and only owns hardware sold by Eluktronics.

+I repeat: this work is completely unrelated to Eluktronics, and is a fully user/developer-driven, external development effort.
+There is no claim of anything being "official".

 ## What is this anyway?